zemadi/topshelf_deploy/README.md

 <p><a href="http://stackoverflow.com/questions/18374878/gunicorn-on-heroku-binding-to-localhost">Here's how to change the default</a>, but it's best to avoid changing it.</p>
 <br>
 <br>
 <p><strong>What heroku totally forgot to address: your database. </strong>This was the biggest headache of all.
 If you're running Postgres, great.
 You'll have fewer problems.
-Make sure to sync and do schemamigrations before moving forward.</p>
+Make sure to sync and do schemamigrations.
+Skip the rest of this section.</p>

 <p><strong>If you're running another database, you'll need to convert it to Postgres.</strong> There are three options:
 <ul>